The U.S. Commercial Service at the U.S. Mission to the European Union (CSEU)

 § Interns should be available for a minimum twelve weeks full time, although other arrangements may be possible on a case-by-case basis.

-§ All applicants will be subject to a detailed background security check, which can take as long as four months to complete before the internship can begin.
+§ All applicants will be subject to a detailed background security check, which can take as long as 2 to 4 months to complete before the internship can begin.
 Worldwide U.S. Government policy on interns is that they must be enrolled in full-time study courses throughout the internship.
 EU nationals must be enrolled at an institution located in Belgium.

 § You must advise us if you are seeking internships at other FCS offices so that we might coordinate our efforts.
 Failure to do so will result in a termination of your consideration for an internship.